quran/quran-ios/Pods/GenericDataSources/README.md

 tableView.ds_useDataSource(dataSource)
 ```

-7. Set the data when it is available.
+7. Finally set the data when it is available.
 ```Swift
   // show loading indicator
   dataSource.selectedDataSourceIndex = 0